SiD-Secure-EFT/SiD_Prestashop/README.md

 # SiD_Prestashop_1.7
-## SiD Instant EFT plugin v1.0.0 for Prestashop 1.7
+## SiD Secure EFT plugin v1.0.0 for Prestashop 1.7

-This is the SiD Instant EFT plugin for Prestashop 1.7.
-Please feel free to contact the SiD Instant EFT support team at support@sidpayment.com should you require any assistance.
+This is the SiD Secure EFT plugin for Prestashop 1.7.
+Please feel free to contact the SiD Secure EFT support team at support@sidpayment.com should you require any assistance.

 ## Installation